 Snacks and outdoor cooking

 After all the running, hiding, jumping, and laughing out, everyone is surely feeling hungry.
-It’s time to start outdoor cooking – grilling some delicious sausages, hot dogs, burger, and other family favorites.
+It’s time to start outdoor cooking – grilling some delicious sausages, hot dogs, burgers, and other family favorites.
 If you have an enclosed fire pit, much better!
 It will make your backyard camping even more authentic.
 After all, plates have been cleaned up, it’s time for some sweet dessert… s’mores!

 Okay here’s one of the most wonderful activities to do – enjoying the night sky.
 Your kids will definitely enjoy counting stars, naming constellations, or drawing them.
 It’s a perfect way to teach them about astronomy and start engaging in conversations.